7 ways to avoid Amazon Prime’s fee hike - NewsBreak

 7 ways to avoid Amazon Prime’s fee hike

 The annual cost is going from $119 to $139 and the monthly rate will shift from $12.99 to $14.99.
-According to Amazon, the change won’t take effect until after March 25, 2022, on the date of your next renewal.
-If you’re a new subscriber, the higher price starts Feb.
-18.
+According to Amazon, the change won’t take effect until after March 25, on the date of your next renewal.
+If you’re a new subscriber, the higher price starts on February 18.

-If the new Prime price is a dealbreaker for you, there are other more affordable options.

-T-Mobile, for example, offers a wireless plan that includes Amazon Prime.Cities with the most, fewest affordable middle class homes: report

 Students enrolled in two- or four-year colleges can snag a discount on Amazon Prime.
 The plan, Prime Student , offers a free six-month trial followed by Prime at $6.49 a month, or $59 a year.
 When the membership increase takes effect, Prime Student’s membership will move to $7.49 a month or $69 a year, an Amazon spokesperson told Nexstar.